stefinfection/RUFUS/README.md

 ```
 With the following usage:
 ```
-    echo "Options:"
-    echo " -w window_size   Required: The size of the window used in the RUFUS run" echo " -r reference Required: The reference used in the RUFUS run" echo " -c controls  Required: The control bam files used in the RUFUS run" echo " -s subject_file  Required: The name of the subject file: must be the same as that supplied to the RUFUS run" echo " -d source_dir    Required: The source directory where the vcf(s) made by the calling stage are located" echo " -h help  Print help message"
+    -w window_size   Required: The size of the window used in the RUFUS run -r reference Required: The reference used in the RUFUS run -c controls  Required: The control bam files used in the RUFUS run -s subject_file  Required: The name of the subject file: must be the same as that supplied to the RUFUS run -d source_dir    Required: The source directory where the vcf(s) made by the calling stage are located -h help  Print help message
 ```